Basis-Theory-Labs/card-pin-example/README.md

 # Card PIN Example

-This example shows how to Set PIN to a Card issued with Marqeta using Basis Theory Elements.
+This example shows how to Set PIN to a Card issued with Marqeta, Lithic or Galileo using Basis Theory Elements.

 ## Setup